 *FREE Shipping of freight orders (see notes under YRC) includes Standard Shipping to the nearest freight terminal (YRC/UPS/FedEx).
 It does not include Residential Delivery, Lift Gate, or Time Critical Services.
 Naturally, those services can be arranged if you so desire, but Residential Delivery and Lift Gate Service can range from $75 to as high as $125 each.

-While I have both Small Package (less than 150 lbs) and Freight (greater than 150 lbs) accounts with both companies, I have used UPS almost exclusively for 3 years because FedEx cannot match their rates.
+While I have both Small Package (less than 150 lbs) and Freight (greater than 150 lbs) accounts with both companies, I have used UPS almost exclusively for more than 5 years because FedEx cannot match their rates.
 As a general rule, UPS Freight and FedEx Freight cannot come close to matching YRC Freight's DRQ pricing.

 I use YRC Freight to ship most large orders within the Continental US and to Alaska, Hawaii and Canada.
 Freight is generally considered to be over 150 lbs.
 In years past, YRC rated shipments by the type product being shipped (generally Class 70, 65 or 55 for my products) and the density of the crate.
 A rating under 20 was the most expensive.
 A rating over 30 the least expensive.
 And between 20 and 30, somewhere in between.
 Regardless, their rates were always less than UPS Freight or FedEx Freight.